Charlotte Bobcats coach Steve Clifford believes three factors decide where NBA free agents sign:

 “The moment I came here I could tell that,” said Douglas-Roberts, who signed with the Bobcats in December as an injury-replacement for Jeff Taylor.
 “There are no overpowering egos that can destroy a locker room.
 That’s rare in sports.”

 Clifford said that was by design; he lauded president of basketball operations Rod Higgins and general manager Rich Cho for how carefully they paired personality types in building the roster.

 “You need guys with common traits,” said Cho.
 “Good people, good teammates, competitiveness.”

 Now they would like to package that atmosphere with Jefferson’s and Walker’s abilities and the cap space to go improve the roster.
 That isn’t exclusively a free-agency mission.
 The cap space could also facilitate trades to add rotation players.

-But Higgins and Cho were emphatic Wednesday that when free-agency begins in July, they will have authority to spend similar to what had last summer, when the Bobcats amnestied Tyrus Thomas (at a two-year cost of about $18 million) to sign Jefferson.
+But Higgins and Cho were emphatic Wednesday that when free-agency begins in July, they will have similar authority to spend that they did last summer, when the Bobcats amnestied Tyrus Thomas (at a two-year cost of about $18 million) to sign Jefferson.